This procedure outlines the process for implementing and discontinuing school crossing guard locations within the Town of Oakville.

 If there is a heat alert, crossing guard will be on duty, but service may be interrupted or intermittent if guards cannot make it to their crossing guard location.
 If there were an extreme heat warning of 31°C or warmer, guards may not be on duty even if the schools remain open.
 This procedure would be implemented as follows:

-School children pedestrian: includes school children from grade K to grade 6.
+School children pedestrian: includes school children from Kindergarten to grade 6.

 Procedure Number: MS-CDV-002-002